TedHusted/awake/awake.md/awake.md

 Tate speaks up.
 “Mr. Geller’s self-driving car, a new Stratos EV, went off the road between Murray and Sunnyvale.
 Was there anything going on at work that might have distracted Mr. Geller?”

 “Possibly.
 There was a procedural question with a software change.
 Brent was digging into it for me.
-Our CTO Adrian Cho is handling it, and I’m told it’s all good now.”
+Our CTO Adrian Cho is handling it.
+I’m told it’s all good now.”

 Agent Tate leans forward, clasping his hands.
 “We haven’t found any indication that Mr. Geller’s collision was caused by mechanical failure.
 Witnesses say that the car accelerated suddenly, as if the driver had pressed the pedal all the way down.”